That Software Guy, Inc.'s Logo

-A discounting module for Zen Cart™ that allows you to discount products at certain levels of spending.
+A discounting module for Zen Cart™ that allows you to offer discounts at certain levels of spending.

 Background: See the Zen Cart Matrix-o-discounts